gthampak/physinet.io/README.md

 - Comparison and Results

-To compare these networks, we looked at validation loss and accuracy, and comparing how well they perform on the testing set that was segmented from the IBM dataset as well as another dataset generated through analytically solving the path from an initial condition.
+To compare these networks, we looked at validation loss and accuracy, and comparing how well they perform on the testing set that was generated through simulation of a different set of initial conditions.

 ***